GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Related Work

-Detailed literature surveys for deep learning based object detectors have been published in \cite{Jiao2019a, Liu2020a}.
+Detailed literature surveys for deep learning-based object detectors have been published in \cite{Jiao2019a, Liu2020a}.
 Here we briefly discuss some of the well-known object detection strategies.
 Typically, object detectors can be classified into two types, namely two-stage and singe-stage object detectors.